-The Corporation incurred a net loss of \$2,449,549 for the year ended September 30, 2020 (2019 - \$1,653,055), had negative cash flows relating to operating activities of \$1,179,524 (2019 -\$1,253,555), and had a working capital of \$1,410,399 (September 30, 2019 - working capital deficiency of \$210,513).
+The Corporation incurred a net loss of \$1,602,954 for the year ended September 30, 2021 (2020 - 2,449,549), had negative cash flows relating to operating activities of \$2,010,481 (2020 - \$1,179,524), and had a working capital of \$2,937,830 (September 30, 2020 - \$1,410,399).
 As such, there is a material uncertainty related to these events and conditions that may cast significant doubt on the ability to continue as a going concern and therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 The continuation of the Corporation as a going concern is dependent on the ability of the Corporation to achieve positive cash flow from operations and/or obtain necessary equity or other financing to continue exploration on its exploration and evaluation assets.
 The Financial Statements do not reflect any adjustments to the carrying values of assets and liabilities, reported expenses, and balance sheet classifications that would be necessary should the Corporation be unable to continue as a going concern, and these adjustments could be material.
 The Corporation intends to raise the required funds through the issuance of equity, by securing strategic partners or assuming debt.

 The application of the going concern concept is dependent upon the Corporation's ability to generate future profitable operations and receive continued financial support from its shareholders.
-Management is actively engaged in the review and due diligence on new projects, is seeking to raise the necessary capital to meet its funding requirements and has undertaken available cost cutting measures.
+Management is actively engaged in the review and due diligence of new projects, is seeking to raise the necessary capital to meet its funding requirements and has undertaken available cost cutting measures.
 There can be no assurance that management's plan will be successful.
-If the going concern assumption were not appropriate for these financial statements then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the statement of financial position classifications used.
+If the going concern assumptions were not appropriate for the Corporation's financial statements for the years ended September 30, 2021 and 2020 then adjustments would be necessary to the carrying value of assets and liabilities, the reported expenses and the statement of financial position classifications used.
 Such adjustments could be material.